IoT-study-project/ESP_connection/README.md

 ## Overview

-App reads data from L3G4200D: three axis digital output gyroscope and sends via MQTT to AWS ( Amazon Web Server ).
+App reads data using ESP32 from L3G4200D: three axis digital output gyroscope and sends via MQTT to AWS ( Amazon Web Server ).

 # Already have ESP with installed application?
 if yes: